 Many people experience heartburn during pregnancy.
-While Tums is a common treatment, people can also safely take other antacids and certain other medications for heartburn relief.
+While Tums is a common treatment, people can also safely take other antacids, certain other medications, and make lifestyle changes for heartburn relief.

 Heartburn is one of the main symptoms of gastroesophageal reflux disease (GERD), affecting up to